Thursday's gossip column

 France centre-back Jules Kounde says he is focused on Sevilla after Chelsea's failed bid to sign the 22-year-old during the summer.
 (Star)

 Fiorentina president Rocco Commisso says the club are struggling to convince Arsenal and Chelsea target Dusan Vlahovic to sign a new contract.
-The Serb striker, 21, scored 21 Serie A goals last season.
+The Serbian striker, 21, scored 21 Serie A goals last season.
 (Express)

 Everton are keeping an eye on Roma midfielder Gonzalo Villar as the 23-year-old Spaniard does not appear to be in manager Jose Mourinho's plans for the club.
 (Fichajes - in Spanish)